bensenberner/tweet-data/README.md

     - write a few test cases for find
 - try out using PyTorch Lightning for better code quality?
 - Why does pred_selected_text throw an error if I run it twice on the same data?
+- change the end_idx everywhere to be an actual index not an exclusive index